MRRaduan/MRRaduan/README.md

 # Hi there! :coffee:

-I'm Raduan from Brazil 🇧🇷 and I solve problems by design and building web experiences.
+I'm Matheus Raduan from Brazil 🇧🇷 and I solve problems by design and building web experiences.

 *i.e. a developer with a focus on **Frontend** and **Design**.* :nerd_face:

 ## How I face the *work*

 I believe that we always work for someone and the Person I work for is bigger than my own work.
-The question you should ask me is, who do you work for?
+The question you should ask me is: who do you work for?

-## Thinks I like
+## Things I like

-- Coffee - a lot..
+- Coffee
-- Books - mainly theological books
+- Books - mainly theological ones
 - Cycling - I'm a bike commuter :bike:
 - Rubik's cube - My official WCA single record in 3x3x3 is 34.25s
 - Be in communion with my brothers - *[SIBS & Unijovem](https://www.instagram.com/unijovemsibs/)*